Methw/support/src/content/getting-started/creating-a-new-wallet-on-mycrypto.md

 ### MyCrypto cannot recover your key

-MyCrypto is not a web wallet and cannot recover your private key or password, access your account, move funds, recover funds, nor cancel/reverse transactions.
+ClassicEtherWallet is not a web wallet and cannot recover your private key or password, access your account, move funds, recover funds, nor cancel/reverse transactions.

 We are a client-side interface that allows you to interact with the Ethereum blockchain.
 Please secure & back up your key like the millions of dollars it could someday be worth.